 Hepatitis A

-Malaria prophylaxis are also recommended for the jungle, although nearly all of the jungle lodges in the Madre de Dios/Tambopata areas and Manu National Park state that there have been no reported cases of malaria, and that taking anti-malaria tablets are optional.
+Malaria prophylaxis is also recommended for the jungle, although nearly all of the jungle lodges in the Madre de Dios/ Tambopata areas and Manu National Park state that there have been no reported cases of malaria, taking malaria pills is optional.

-Health - Tips on staying healthy while traveling
+Health - Tips about staying healthy while traveling

-The most common problem encountered by the traveler in Peru is diarrhea (between 30 to 50% of the travelers in a 2 week stay experience this) but the majority of these upsets will be relatively minor.
-Don't become paranoid; trying the local food is part of the experience of travel.
+The most common problem found by travelers in Peru is diarrhea (between 30 to 50% of the travelers in a 2 week stay, experience this) but the majority of these upsets will be relatively minor.
+Don't be in panic; trying the local food is part of the experience of traveling, so whenever you want to try it, look for advices about restaurants in town.

 Tab water in Peru is not safe to drink.
-Always purify the water first by boiling it or adding purification tablets such as Micropure which can be easily bought in most pharmacies throughout Peru (make sure that you understand the instructions before using them).
-Bottled mineral water is easily availableanywhere.
+Always purify the water first by boiling it or adding purifying tablets such as Micropure which can be easily bought in most pharmacies throughout Peru (make sure that you understand the instructions before using them).
+Bottled mineral water is easily available anywhere.

 In most good restaurants, purified water is used to wash fruit, vegetables and salads.
-If in doubt, ask.
+If you are in doubt, ask.

-Fruit in Peru is plentiful and delicious, but ensure that you wash it or peel it yourself.
+Fruit in Peru is plentiful and delicious, but ensure that you wash or peel it yourself.

 Avoid undercooked and reheated foods.

-Shellfish are a particularly high risk and so is Ceviche (raw fish marinated in lime).
+Shellfish is a particularly high risk type of food and so is Ceviche (raw fish marinated in lemon).
 They are all delicious, and safe in well-run hygienic establishments.

 Top